GCOM7140/group-project/README.md

 Invited guests, your peers, and your professors will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
 Submit your slide deck via email to both Prof.
-Boichuk and Prof. Maue no later than April 22 at 3:00 pm.
+Boichuk and Prof. Maurer no later than April 22 at 3:00 pm.

 ## Grading Breakdown